A1.22: Body parts

 Exercise 3: Cluster the words

-Instruction: Classify these words into two groups according to the part of the body they belong to: head or limbs.
+Instruction: Classify the words according to which part of the body they belong: whether they are from the head and trunk or if they are limbs.

 Extremidades